 This two-day intensive course is designed to build on participants’ basic knowledge and skills in injury and violence prevention.
 Each offering focuses on enhancing and adding depth to participants’ understanding of a specific competency area.
 Topics include program and policy evaluation, using data, translating evidence and others depending on the needs of participants.

 Registration will open in January 2021.
 Please check back for more details.

 Through the generosity of the John F. Finklea Scholarship from the CDC's National Center for Injury Prevention and Control, students can compete for a select number of scholarships to help defray the costs of attending.

-Application instructions and due dates are posted when registration opens each year.
+Application instructions and due dates will be posted soon.
+Please check back.